QueenieCplusplus/Android_Review_11/README.md

-                                  (3) Repository, Caches of the app.
+                                 (3) Repository, a Mediator for data src from remote or local.

                                                   |
                                                   |